riscv-ovpsim/imperas-riscv-tests/riscv-ovpsim-plus/README.riscvOVPsimPlus.md

 There are three simulators in the Imperas RISC-V range:

-- the free riscvOVPsim (this simulator) from GitHub.com/riscv-ovpsim used for compliance testing and bare metal software runs
+- the free riscvOVPsim from GitHub.com/riscv-ovpsim used for compliance testing and bare metal software runs
-- the free riscvOVPsimPlus from OVPworld.org/riscv-ovpsim-plus (requiring registration) targeting test development and initial hardware verification
+- the free riscvOVPsimPlus (this simulator) from OVPworld.org/riscv-ovpsim-plus (requiring registration) targeting test development and initial hardware verification
 - the commercial M*SIM from Imperas Software, Inc., for professional developers, hardware design verification teams, operating system and advanced software developers.

 All three simulators are based on the Imperas CpuManager simulator base technology utilizing the OVP open standard APIs, and are targeted at different uses and have different capabilities.

-## RISC-V Specifications currently supported in this riscvOVPsim product
+## RISC-V Specifications currently supported in this riscvOVPsimPlus product
 - RISC-V - Instruction Set Manual, Volume I: User-Level ISA (user_version)
     - Version 2.2 : User Architecture Version 2.2
     - Version 2.3 : Deprecated and equivalent to 20190305